Medford in Jackson County, Oregon — The American West (Northwest)

 Mr. Andrew Carnegie

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Replica of the Statue of Liberty (within shouting distance of this marker); Medford Townsite (within shouting distance of this marker); Cuthbert Building (approx. 0.3 miles away); The War Brings Change (approx. 0.3 miles away); Medford Boomed As Orchards Bloomed (approx. 0.3 miles away); A Town is Born (approx. 0.3 miles away); Medford Auto Company Building (approx. 0.4 miles away); Newell Barber Field (approx. 1.6 miles away).
+At least 8 other markers are within walking distance of this marker.
+Replica of the Statue of Liberty (within shouting distance of this marker); Medford Townsite (within shouting distance of this marker); The Shone-Charley House (approx. ¼ mile away); Cuthbert Building (approx. 0.3 miles away); The War Brings Change (approx. 0.3 miles away); Medford Boomed As Orchards Bloomed (approx. 0.3 miles away); A Town is Born (approx. 0.3 miles away); Medford Auto Company Building (approx. 0.4 miles away).
 Touch for a list and map of all markers in Medford.

 Throughout 2009, the building was occupied by various city offices while renovations were being completed on the existing Medford city hall building.
 The city spent about $210,000 to have Grants Pass-based Ausland Builders Inc. refurbish about an eighth of the 16,000-square-foot structure to make way for the temporary office space in the old children's book section.
 The work involved seismic upgrades, insulation, new windows and ceilings.

 After City Hall renovations were complete city offices relocated back and further restoration efforts continued on the Carnegie Building.
 To date nearly $1 million in renovations have been made to the building.
 The city awarded an $800,000 construction bid to S&B James Construction, based in White City, to replace the library's windows and overhaul its heating and air cooling system.
 The construction money came from various Oregon Department of Energy grants and federal stimulus dollars.
 (Submitted on January 12, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.)